alabenhamouda/kerberos-auth-example/README.md

 service hosted on another machine.

-The Flask app allows clients from remote machines to access their corresponding user's host directory in the machine hosting the Flask service.
+The Flask app allows clients from remote machines to access their corresponding user's home directory in the machine hosting the Flask service.
-For example a user name test can access through this app his corresponding test user on the host machine, he can read the content of files, see the contents of directories and upload a file from his machine to the server machine.
+For example a user named test can access through this app the home directory of the user "test" on on the  machine hosting the service, he can read the content of files, see the contents of directories and upload a file from his machine to the server machine.

 The user must authenticate throught kerberos, so he must have a ticket to access the service.